aryan-bansal/Pix-TaC-Toe/README.md

 - **Interactive Gameplay:** Engage in a classic Tic-Tac-Toe game with smooth animations and user interactions.
 - **Animated Home Page:** Enjoy a visually engaging home screen with scrolling backgrounds.
-- **Single Player Mode:** Includes functionality for playing against a computer or other players.

 ## Simple Controls